Navigating Relationships as Emotional Intelligence Grows

 Emotional Intelligence in Friendships

-When one of you is having a rough day, the other knows and tries to help.
-This isn't just about having a good friendship; it's about using those emotional intelligence skills to strengthen your friendship.
+It’s not just about having great social skillsβ€”it’s about understanding and being attuned to each other’s emotions.
+When one of you is having a rough day, the other notices and offers support.
+This isn’t just the foundation of a good friendship; it’s a demonstration of how emotional intelligence can strengthen bonds and deepen your connection over time.

 The Role of EQ in Maintaining Relationships